 I’d like to now share my tips on how to travel cheap on your next trip or vacation.
 These tips can work for a short trip or even a longer trip and I hope you can use at least a few of my tips when planning your next getaway on the cheap.
 Now all about how to save money on vacation:

-1) Utilize Rakuten: Use Rakuten (formerly known as eBates) is a cash back website.
+1) Utilize Rakuten: Use Rakuten which is a cash back website.
 Use this website when you book your hotels, rental car and airfare to receive cash back on your bookings!
 The cash back might not be received until after your vacation has been completed but ever dollar counts.

 2) Use Trip Advisor: Use Trip Advisor to review and research destinations and attractions prior to visiting.
 Being it had been a decade since our last trip to Key West, a lot had changed.
 I read Trip Advisor reviews and notes to find out what attractions were most popular today and would interest us.
 This helped us spend our funds most wisely on attractions and entertainment!

 3) Book on Time: Don’t book too early or too late, about three months out for most domestic flights is best.
 We booked in April for an August flight.
-I booked our flights through Travelocity this year.
+I booked our flights through Travelocity.

 4) Utilize Memberships: If you have any kind of membership such as AAA membership be sure to use it while on vacation!
 We are AAA members and I used the membership to receive discounts on tickets to attractions and more.
 Do not be afraid to call the attraction and ask!